 Universal Audio's Volt line of audio interfaces is their first foray into the world of budget interfaces.
 They have somehow managed to keep the cost down while providing the same incredible build and sound quality that you've come to expect from UA.
-Offered in several different flavors, there is certainly a Volt that will fit your needs and—with all of them being well below $500—your budget.
+Offered in several different flavors, there is certainly a Volt that will fit your needs and you budget—each of them falls well below our $500 price limit.

 All of the Volt interfaces have DIN MIDI input and output ports, and are capable of recording up to 192kHz, 24-bit sound quality.
 All the interfaces feature a Vintage Preamp mode that adds a little bit of extra harmonic juice designed to emulate a vintage tube preamp.
 UA is known for their incredible hardware modeling, so this vintage mode is no gimmick—it adds a rich depth to anything you record.